-Knight Cancer Institute and OHSU services and resources
+OHSU services and resources

 - Animal-assisted therapy: If you're an inpatient on Marquam Hill, you can ask your care team to request a visit with a dog or cat from one of our volunteer animal-assisted therapy teams.
 Your providers will make sure a visit would be appropriate.
 Visits are not allowed for patients with compromised immune systems, for example.